rajanikhatri/Travel-Agent-Trip-Planner/README.md

 # Travel Agent Trip Planner
 This project implements a travel agent's trip planner using graphs to efficiently plan round trips between cities with flight connections.
 The planner allows clients to specify a starting city and destination city, and then generates a round trip itinerary including transit cities where direct connections are unavailable.
+By leveraging graph theory, the solution optimizes pathfinding algorithms to calculate the most cost-effective routes and ensure seamless travel planning for users.
+This project can be tested and run using tools like **Visual Studio Code** or **IntelliJ IDEA**.

 ![Graph image](Image/Graph.jpeg)